 Resetting Google Home Mini Might Be Unnecessary

 Warning.
-Once factory reset, you cannot work the Google Mini from the account where it worked before.
-To control the Mini again, run through its setup routine.
+Once resetting completes, you cannot work the Google Home Mini from the account where it ran before.
+To control the speaker again, run through its setup procedure.
 In that routine, relink the speaker to that account once more, via the Google Home app.
 Or, link it to another Google account.
 Either way, the choice is yours.

-Note that if you want to fix erratic Google Mini behavior, you may not have to run a complete factory reset.
-So, before resetting, try powering off the mini Google speaker for fifteen seconds.
+Note that if you want to fix erratic behavior, resetting you may not need to do.
+So, before resetting, try powering off the smart speaker for fifteen seconds.
 Specifically, shut it off by unplugging its AC power cable.
 Then, wait fifteen seconds.
-Finally, power the Mini up again.
+Finally, power it up again.
 This often restores normal operation.

 But if simple power cycling does not cure the trouble, then read on.
 Or if you wish not to solve a problem but to give the unit away, then again, read on.